-I grew up in a small town in Argentina, where curiosity was my main language.
+I grew up in a small town in Argentina (Concepción del Uruguay, Entre Ríos), where curiosity was my main language.
 At 13, I joined a local radio station and quickly asked: what if people could see what we were doing?
 That question became an obsession.
 I started building little rigs with metal parts and screws, repurposing anything I could to create miniature structures.
 I’d grab my dad’s old video camera and film scenes around the house—testing, adjusting, learning on instinct.

 I spent hours designing virtual spaces in The Sims, sketching blueprints, and drawing floorplans for dream homes.
 I was equally drawn to photography, sketching, electronics, and taking things apart just to figure out how they worked.
 Cinematography became the space where all those pieces came together—an art form built on movement, image, and emotion.